cakephp/docs/en/models.rst

-Usually model classes represent data and are used in CakePHP applications for data access, more specifically they represent a database table but they are not limited to this, but can be used to access anything that manipulates data such as files,external web services, iCal events, or rows in a CSV file.
+Usually model classes represent data and are used in CakePHP applications for data access, more specifically they represent a database table but they are not limited to this, but can be used to access anything that manipulates data such as files, external web services, iCal events, or rows in a CSV file.

 A model can be associated with other models.
 For example, a Recipe may be associated with the Author of the recipe as well as the